pjcigan/multicolorfits/README.md

 * I wanted to experiment with non-standard display options -- see, e.g., the 'inverted' RGB cubes (white background) work in progress

-I made a short tutorial a couple years ago on the basics of colorizing and combining fits images, which should provide a decent starting point: [http://research.endlessfernweh.com/multi-color-images/](http://research.endlessfernweh.com/multi-color-images/)

 Here are some useful resources for downloading some nicely tidied-up fits files suitable for using in this tool: